 That isn’t a lot of time to make a deep and lasting change like a transformation to agile.
 Executives find that they need to hit the ground running and deliver results fast.
 Most don’t have the patience or the time to take on an agile transformation.
 So they push for the quick fix, the one-time big bang transformation.
 And those big bang agile transformations are quite likely to fail.

 A true agile transformation in an organization is anything but fast.
 Change takes time, for all organizations.
 Most people believe it takes three to five years.
 That is beyond the horizon for most executives.

-Those transformations that get started will likely be halted mid-stream once the focus shifts to a different shiny object, or the agile champion leaves the organization.
+Those transformations that get started will likely be halted mid-stream once the focus shifts to a different shiny object.
+Or the agile champion leaves the organization.

 Many people see agile as simply an alternative way of running projects.
 They view it as another tool in their toolkit, alongside traditional project management practices like those described in A Guide to the Project Management Body of Knowledge (PMBOK® Guide).

-Without a change in culture, agile will become an empty set of rituals that fail to deliver the promised benefits.
+Without a change in mindset and culture, agile will become an empty set of rituals that fail to deliver the promised benefits.
 Pretty soon, the organization will snap back to its tried-and-true methods, like a rubber band that has been stretched.

 Consider the example of FinTech giant ING.
 It invested heavily in agile development processes in 2011 and then further into DevOps.

 Years later, it recognized that it didn’t get the benefits because it hasn’t fundamentally changed the organization structure and relationship with the internal business customers.
-It had simply bolted agile on to the existing organization.
+It had simply bolted agile onto the existing organization.